 However, on breaking dawn, the mason was still short of only one image failing in his feat, and hence this place was named Unakoti meaning one less than in a crore.

-1. Unokotiswara Kal Bhairava.
 Now, this is one of the most unique travel destinations to visit here.
-The huge head of Lord Shiva is of about 30 feet.
+The huge head of Lord Shiva is about 30 feet.
 One can also see Maa Durga on the headdress of Lord Shiva’s idol.
 The carving is a part of multiple carvings and sculptures on the hill which are enough to blow your mind.

-3. Laxmi Narayan Mandir.
-This is an iconic temple which is greatly revered locally.
+This is an iconic temple that is greatly revered locally.
 And the deity of Lord Krishna in the temple was installed in 1964.
 Constructed under the Indian Antiquity Act, the main temple was made with the financial help of the royal family of Tripura.

-By Air.
-Kamalpur Airport and Agartala Airport are the nearest and best options to reach here by flights.
+Kamalpur Airport and Agartala Airport are the nearest and best options to reach here by flight.
 However, Agartala Airport aka Maharaja Bir Bikram Airport (IXA) is more well connected with other Indian cities as compared to the former.

 Managed by the Airport Authority of India, this one is also the second-largest airport in entire North India.
 The airport has great overall connectivity with other nearby regions.
 After getting off the airport, you will need to cover the remaining distance by some means of public transportation.

-By Train.
-You will have to deboard at the Kumarghat Railway Station (KUGT) in Unakoti district.
+You will have to deboard at the Kumarghat Railway Station (KUGT) in the Unakoti district.
 The railway station has good connectivity with other regions sited nearby.
 From the station, you will need to take some means of public conveyance to reach your destination.

-By Road.
-If residing in nearby towns and cities, then you can consider travelling to Unakoti by well-maintained roadways as well.
+If residing in nearby towns and cities, then you can consider traveling to Unakoti by well-maintained roadways as well.
 You can easily book interstate/private buses online, or book a taxi to reach here.
-You can also consider travelling via your own vehicle.
+You can also consider traveling via your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here